 Student achievement and progress are monitored and reported throughout the school year.

-Parents receive a formal report on their child’s progress twice a year, at the end of each semester.
+You will receive a formal report on your child’s progress twice a year, at the end of each semester.
 This report includes details of academic achievement.

-Parents can monitor their children’s achievements online through Connect Classrooms.
+You can monitor your children’s achievements online through Connect Classrooms.
 This program allows parents to access assessment results and a range of resources, as well as receive school news.